bakermicrolab/zipacna/README.md

-# New globally distributed lineages of Aratimonadetes bacteria capable of acetogenesis
+# Expansion of Armatimonadetes through marine sediment sequencing reveals three classes with unique ecological roles

 Repository that contain the main data and scripts to compute the supplementary figure from:

 Carlton et al.,

-`Last updated: July 2022`
+`Last updated: Feb 2023`

 ## Metabolic potential Scores